Cocaine Speaking – House Mixes

 I love the Takashi Watanabe remix !!

-comment by Kev Obrien on 9 March 2009many good tracks on this well crafted release. dave tarrida remix is the best one.
+Kev Obrienmany good tracks on this well crafted release. dave tarrida remix is the best one.

-comment by Nosmo v Kris B on 9 March 2009Dave Tarrida Remix is excellent!
+Nosmo v Kris BDave Tarrida Remix is excellent!
 I love his music always for 10years!